OmarZarifa/DICE-GAME/README.md

 DICE GAME PIG
 ==========================

 This is a Python implementation of the classic Pig Dice game, which can be played by one or two players.
-The game is written in Python 3 and provides a command-line interface for playing the game
+The game is written in Python 3 and provides a command-line interface for playing the game.
+The goal of this project ist to write object-oriented clean python code using TDD approach.

 The objective of the game is to be the first player to reach a score of 50.
 Players take turns rolling a single die as many times as they wish, with the goal of accumulating as many points as possible without rolling a 1.